Obscuretone/obscuretone.github.io/public/posts/en/inevitability.md

 imagealt: "One resume and one job description feed into an evidence comparison machine with requirement gauges and a draft output tray."
 imagecaption: "EMH as a one-resume, one-job evidence matcher instead of another pile-reduction machine."
 imagesource: "AI-generated illustration created for obscuretone with OpenAI image generation."
-description: EMH started as an attempt to replace keyword-based first-line HR screening, then evolved into an evidence-grounded platform for comparing one resume to one job and generating application-specific resume drafts.
+description: EMH started as an attempt to improve keyword-based first-line screening, then evolved into an evidence-grounded platform for comparing one resume to one job and generating application-specific resume drafts.
 tags: [hiring, ai, evidence, software, resumes]
 ---